orra-dev/agent-fragile-to-prod-guide/stage2-consistency/README.md

 ## Next Steps

 While our system is now more reliable with compensation handlers, it can still allow agents to perform operations outside our business domain constraints.
-In Stage 4, we'll implement domain guardrails to prevent hallucinations and enforce business rules.
+In [Stage 3](../stage3-grounding), we'll implement domain guardrails to prevent hallucinations and enforce business rules.